CERT-Polska/hfinger/README.md

 but a higher chance of a collision between malware families.
 If you are unsure, you don't have to change anything.
 More information on report modes is [here](#report-modes).

+Beginning with version `0.2.1` Hfinger is less verbose.
+You should use `-v`/`--verbose` if you want to receive information about encountered non-standard values of headers, non-ASCII characters in the non-payload part of the request, lack of CRLF tags (`\r\n\r\n`), and other problems with analyzed requests that are not application errors.
-When any issues are encountered, for example, finding an unknown header, they are printed to standard error output, so please monitor it.
+When any such issues are encountered in the verbose mode, they will be printed to the standard error output.
+You can also save the log to a defined location using `-l`/`--log` switch (it implies `-v`/`--verbose`).
+The log data will be appended to the log file.

 ### Using _hfinger_ in a Python application